An Analytical Theory of Spectral Bias in the Learning Dynamics of Diffusion Models: Detailed Derivations for Linear Convolutional Network

 \section{Detailed Derivations for Linear Convolutional Network}

 In this section, we study a linear convolutional denoiser.
-For simplicity, let's consider the space is 1d, with a 1d convolutional filter $\mathbf{w}$.
-For simplicity, we ignore the bias term and assume zero-mean $\mu=0$.
+For simplicity, we focus on the one-dimensional case with a 1D convolutional filter $\mathbf{w}$.
+We omit the bias term and assume the input has zero mean, i.e., $\mu=0$.
 The convolutional denoiser is defined as

-This convolution $*$ can be equivalently represented as matrix multiplication, where the weight matrix $\W_\sigma$ is a Toeplitz or Circulants (when circular boundary condition).
+This convolution $*$ can be equivalently represented as matrix multiplication, where the weight matrix $\W_\sigma$ is a Toeplitz or circulant (when circular boundary condition).

 In this case, the score learning problem becomes a \textit{circulant or Toeplitz regression} problem, which has been studied before \cite{Strang1986Toeplitz,Chen1985Circulant,Mastronardi2007Talk}.
 This problem is similar to finding the best convolutional or deconvolutional kernel to a 1d sequence.